norberto-enomoto/telemetry-agent-java/DEVELOPMENT.md

 Azure IoT Hub setup
 ===================

-At some point you will probably want to setup your Azure IoT Hub, for development and integration tests.
+To use IoT Stream Analytics you will need to setup your Azure IoT Hub, for development and integration tests.

 The project includes some Bash scripts to help you with this setup: